Harvey212/DatabaseWeb/HotelBooking/README.md

 ## Front page design.
 ![1](1.png)

-## When you click on button of the service, the window would pop up.
+## When you click on button of the roomtype you are interested in, the window would pop up to let you know more details of it.
 ![2](2.png)
 ![3](3.png)
 ![4](4.png)